 Holds several club functions a year, presenting speakers on topics of political interest; staffs Democratic booths at local events, promotes voting and voter registration; works with the Caroline County Democratic Central Committee.
 Full club meets between 2 and 4 times per year.

 Donates money for those that need eyeglasses.
 Applications for assistance purchasing eyeglasses available at the Department of Social Services.
 Contributes money to seeing-eye dog school, Leader Dog, Johns Hopkins Wilmer Eye Clinic, local schools, soccer teams, Girls and Boys State.
 Offer two $1000 scholarship to a graduating senior of NCHS.
 Meetings are the 1st and 3rd Mondays at 6:29 PM at the Denton Club House on Butler Dr. and Maryland Ave.

 Weekly Lunch meetings are held at the Chesapeake Culinary Arts Center, 513 Franklin Street in Denton Md.
 Lunch at 12 noon followed by brief business meeting and community speaker.

-Current officers include Sue Simmons, President; Walt Palmer, Treasurer; and Adam Jones, Secretary.
+Current officers include Walt Palmer, President; Robin Martin, Treasurer; and Debby Bennett, Secretary.

 As a speaker, potential member or visitor to the Club, contact current president.